abdulbeard/monkey_testing/README.md

         }
     }
 ```
 The `TestCaseSource` attribute is part of Nunit.
 By specifying the test case source as `MonkeyTestCaseSource`, and the function that returns the test dataset as `MonkeyTestCaseSource.GetData`, we are letting Nunit know where to go to find the datasets to run the test with.
 Furthermore, the `object[]` is the list of arguments that will be passed to `GetData`.
 In here, the method on which the `TestCaseSource` attribute is applied is being identified.
 CuriousGeorge uses [Reflection](#https://docs.microsoft.com/en-us/dotnet/framework/reflection-and-codedom/reflection) to figure out what object types to create monkey tests datasets for.
-E.g. in this case, `Test1(int a, int b, int c)` is being identified by using `typeof(Tests)` (for the class) and `nameof(Test1)` (for the function).
+E.g. in this case, `Test1(int a, int b, int c)` is being identified by using `typeof(Tests)` (for the class) and `nameof(Test1)` (for the function), and CuriousGeorge will create a dataset with three ints each.

 ---
 <a id="xunitTests"></a>